neuropower/neuropower-validation-prospectiveRFT/README.md

 ##### Reproduce
 To reproduce the results on a local machine, please customize config.sh with a personal folder structure.
-To reproduce the results in [This paper](http://biorxiv.org/content/early/2016/04/20/049429), follow these pipelines:
+To reproduce the results in [this paper](http://biorxiv.org/content/early/2016/04/20/049429), follow these pipelines:

 ##### Example
 Running **Example.sh**, produces the figures.